People

 • Kristen’s expertise is in spatial ecological modelling and biodiversity conservation planning.
 Collectively, her work tests the hypothesis that incorporating system understanding of ecology and environment in land evaluation research will result in more enduring planning and policy decisions, when coupled with a participatory action-research process.

 • Rebecca is an ecologist with research, business and policy experience.
-She joined CSIRO in 2014, where she leads initiatives and projects in ecology, digital biodiversity platforms and Indigenous domains and their intersections.
+She worked with CSIRO from 2014 to 2023.

 Sam Andrew